Advanced Configuration and Maintenance

 Note

-If a file is compromised — for example, encrypted by ransomware — the Dashboard’s Backup screen lets you browse version history and restore any previous version of any file in a protected directory.
-The Backup screen offers two browse modes:
+If a file is compromised — for example, encrypted by ransomware — the Dashboard’s Backup lets you browse version history and restore any previous version of any file in a protected directory.
+The Backup offers two browse modes:

 - File-first (